dsbfelipe/freecodecamp-roman-numeral-converter/README.md

 The objective of this project was to make an app similar to "https://roman-numeral-converter.freecodecamp.rocks" passing the test's requirements, practicing **Recursion**, learned on the second module of the course.

+### **Acknowledgments**

+For this project i've used this design from Ceptari Tyas on Dribbble as inspiration: https://dribbble.com/shots/15144234-Binary-Converter-Darkmode

 <br>

 ![Project's screenshot](screenshots/screenshot.png)